Innsbruck, «the capital of the Alps»

 You can click on pictures to enlarge them

 Two things left their mark on us from the very start in Innsbruck : the beauty and the richness of the heart of its city, and its very pleasant atmosphere.
 It’s a young and dynamic university town.
 The quality of life is undeniable, which makes it a very popular destination summer and winter alike.

 Museums and churches rival each other with splendour and historical value.
 The town is surrounded by Alpine peaks more than 2500 meters above sea level, so you can see mountains in the background wherever you are.
 The Inn River which crosses it adds to its attraction.

 For all these reasons, urbanism, nature and culture live together there in perfect harmony.

 The richness of its heritage and its architecture is remarkable.
 With medieval, baroque and classical style, its diversity is very significant, highlighted by beautiful frontages with extremely varied colors.
 Adornments with reliefs highlight oriels on tall and narrow houses.
 Many wrought-iron signs decorate streets lined with vaulted arcades.
 Cafés and restaurants are numerous and high quality.
 Terraces are placed side by side, which leads to a natural conviviality, increased by the nearness of passers-by who take the time to live and to immerse themselves in this unique atmosphere.

 The Gothic Hofburg Imperial Castle, enjoys a lavish interior decoration.
-The unavoidable Goldenes Dachl (the Golden roof) is the emblem of the city and the first Habsburgs' residence.
+The unavoidable Goldenes Dachl (the Golden Roof) is the emblem of the city and the first Habsburgs' residence.
 It owes its name to its gilded copper tiles roof.
 However, it would be a pity not to admire its beautiful oriel as well, with its sculpted coats of arms and its sandstone reliefs that depict historical scenes.
-Very close by, you will be ecstatic over the splendid Rococo stuccowork embellishments of the Helblinghaus plush house, gothic style.
+Very close by, you will be ecstatic over the splendid Rococo stuccowork embellishments of the Helblinghaus plush house, in Gothic style.

 Maria-Theresien Strasse is a must-see.
 Numerous different styles and different ages houses are dotted all along that wide street.
 On your way, you will find the beautiful St-Anne’s Column.